spatie/laravel-resource-links/README.md

 }
 ```

-An endpoint will only be added when all parameters required are present.
-Endpoint resources will stop automatically deducing parameters when you manually give a set of parameters.
+When you manually specify the parameters, then we will not check the request for missing parameters.
+So you should add all the missing parameters by yourself.

+#### Endpoints that cannot be deduced

+Sometimes it is not possible to fully deduce all the endpoints for a resource.
+In this case, we will try to construct an endpoint as close as possible to the route.
+We do this by putting the parameters we cannot deduce between brackets.

+Let's look at an example: Say you want to link an `App\User` to an `App\Post`.
+The `link` method in your controller expects two parameters `$user` and `$post` with matching types.
+When the `App\User` is given to the resource but `App\Post` is missing the URL of the endpoint will then look like `/user/link/1/{post}` for the `App\User` with id 1.

+This becomes handy to debug which parameters are missing in the resource and should be manually specified for creating endpoints.
+You can also replace these parameters between brackets on the frontend of your application for a more dynamic endpoint!
 ### Action endpoints

 Sometimes you want to add endpoints not belonging to a specific controller.
 Then it is possible to add an action as an endpoint.
-This looks just like a standard Laravel action:
+They look just like a standard Laravel action:

 ``` php
 class OtherResource extends JsonResource